Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Asymptotic Distribution of Subgraph Counts in -Random Graphs

-for each $f\in L^{2}[0,1]$. $T_W$ is a Hilbert-Schmidt operator, which is compact and has a discrete spectrum, that is, it has a countable multiset of non-zero real eigenvalues, which we denote by $\mathrm{Spec}(W)$.
-In particular, we can write
+for each $f\in L^{2}[0,1]$. $T_W$ is a symmetric Hilbert--Schmidt operator; thus it is compact and has a discrete spectrum, that is, it has a countable multiset of non-zero real eigenvalues, which we denote by $\mathrm{Spec}(W)$, with